qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2025-10-08

+The Mu lab attended the 14th National Conference on Bioinformatics and Systems Biology.
+Quanhua presented our recent work on osteosarcoma on behalf of the lab.

 ### 2025-10-06

 Welcome our collaborators and friends from Peking University People's Hospital, who visited us and discussed the ongoing collaborative projects.